 Joe Gallagher has been guiding the Middle Fork for six years and is also a rafting coordinator.
 Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
 When he’s not doing that, you can find him reading texts of Eastern philosophy.
 Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

-Marly Korpela is working in Great Northern’s office for the first time this year but by the way she runs the place, you’d guess she’s been here for years.
-A graduate of Williams College, Marly also assists Kelsey in putting on Great Northern’s weddings.
-She lives in Alta in the winter with her husband Brett, who is one of our guides, and teaches music lessons in Salt Lake.
-Marly might have the largest collection of athletic dresses in the upper northwest, but we’ve never counted.
+Marly Korpela is working in Great Northern’s office for the second time this year but by the way she runs the place, you’d guess she’s been here for years.
+A graduate of Williams College, she lives in Alta in the winter with her husband Brett, who is one of our guides, and teaches music lessons in Salt Lake.
+Brett and Marly welcomed little baby Tadem who is Great Northern's cutest mascot and also the youngest new guide in training.

 Meg Lindberg is Great Northern’s chef and is the wizard behind the amazing food on all of our meal trips.
 Meg sources local organic food, much of it from her own garden, to create the impressive three-course meals your guides will cook up for you right on the side of the river if you’re on a full-day, overnight, or dinner trip.
 Meg credits the Universe for sending her inspiration for her recipes, and who has better taste than the Universe?